 Strategy 2F: Support neighborhood improvements and reinvestment.

-- F.1: Provide resources through existing and new programs to revitalize targeted under-performing residential and non residential areas. - F.2: Continue programs to address code enforcement issues such as abandoned buildings. - F.3: Consider the establishment of a small neighborhood grant program to fund community improvement projects and reverse conditions of disinvestment and decline.
+- F.1: Provide resources through existing and new programs to revitalize targeted underperforming residential and nonresidential areas. - F.2: Continue programs to address code enforcement issues such as lack of maintenance and/or abandoned buildings.